When it comes to choosing a product and content recommendations vendor, evaluating the solutions available on the market can be a challenge.

 Rather than worry about finding a vendor that offers cookieless recommendations, we believe you should be looking for one that offers privacy-conscious personalization.

-And because of this Coveo is a best-in-class recommendation and personalization engine solution that provides the most relevant, personalized experiences when users accept first-party cookies.
-But also, when users do not accept first-party cookies, because of its machine learning models, Coveo excels at delivering relevant recommendations.
+And because of this, Coveo is a best-in-class recommendation and personalization engine solution that provides the most relevant, personalized experiences when users accept first party cookies and even when they do not accept first party cookies.
+Because of its machine learning models, Coveo excels at delivering relevant recommendations with or without the necessary cookies.

 Dig Deeper